VirgileBoraud/ReservoirChat/doc/Q&A.md

 A: It's the input scaling.
 In the line : « "input_scaling": ["choice", 1.0] », it is fixed to 1.0.

 Q: What is the "ridge" parameter explored by "hp_space"?
 A: It's the ridge.
-In the line : « "ridge": ["loguniform", 1e-8, 1e1] », it is og-uniformly distributed between 1e-8 and 1e1.
+In the line : « "ridge": ["loguniform", 1e-8, 1e1] », it is log-uniformly distributed between 1e-8 and 1e1.

 Q: What is the "seed" parameter explored by "hp_space"?
 A: It's another random seed for the ESN initialization.
 In the line : « seed": ["choice", 1234] », it is fixed to 1234.